openmc-dev/openmc/docs/source/devguide/styleguide.rst

 Style for Python code should follow PEP8_.

-Docstrings for functions and methods should follow nummpydoc_ style.
+Docstrings for functions and methods should follow numpydoc_ style.

 Python code should work with both Python 2.7+ and Python 3.0+.